Octopus Apollo VCT plc: Transaction in Own Shares and Total Voting Rights

 PURCHASE OF OWN SECURITIES AND TOTAL VOTING RIGHTS

-Octopus Apollo VCT plc announces that on 02 May 2017 the Company purchased for cancellation 285,000 Ordinary shares of 10p each at a price of 60.6p per share.
+Octopus Apollo VCT plc announces that on 05 May 2017 the Company purchased for cancellation 182,669 Ordinary Shares of 10p each at a price of 60.6p per share.

-The issued share capital and total voting rights of the Company is now 249,737,724 Ordinary shares with a nominal value of 10p per share.
+The issued share capital and total voting rights of the Company is now 249,555,055 Ordinary Shares with a nominal value of 10p per share.

 For further information please contact: